 This is a very frustrating hurdle that you may face in the beginning.
-Keep in mind that you will be working from home, unsupervised and no one to remind you that you should be reading and not watching those cat videos on your phone, and still be expected to meet deadlines.
+Keep in mind that you will be working from home, unsupervised.
+There will be no one to remind you that you should be reading and not watching those cat videos on your phone, and still be expected to meet deadlines.

 Do you have a language degree?

 Having a degree is not absolutely necessary, but some clients may require while others prefer people with a relevant degree.
 However, if you gain experience and earn good reviews, it usually has greater weightage.
-All things discussed above, if you are good at paying attention to the little details, you can easily become a proofreader with little training.
+All things considered, if you are good at paying attention to the little details, you can easily become a proofreader.
 However, the job is particularly lucrative for stay at home moms or dads, or for someone looking to start a stable side hustle as the job is very flexible in terms of how much work you want to accept and what hours you want to work.
 On top of that, if you like reading books, you may find this job both fun and rewarding.

 Growing demand for proof-readers

 Another thing to consider while choosing your career or side hustle is the long-term demand.
-While some people who just want to make a quick buck do not think it is important, I personally think that you should always consider the longer-term aspects of all your sources of revenue.
+Some people, who just want to make a quick buck, do not think it is important.
+However, I personally think that you should always consider the longer-term aspects of all your sources of revenue.
 This gives you an idea of how much you can invest in terms of time and effort in developing the skills needed to do the job.

 Luckily, proofreaders are in high demand.
 Due to the technology taking over the publishing industry and drastically changing the landscape, there is an increasing amount of material written and consumed all through the newer sources of media such as blogs, news websites and eBooks as well as the more traditional books and other printed media.

 You can also find work proofreading student assignments, user manuals, legal transcripts and even menus.
 Traditionally, a lot of such work would be done by either the writer or inhouse.
 However, with the internet making communication so efficient, it is quicker, easier and cheaper to find a professional proofreader through online platforms dedicated to freelancing.
-So, if you want to start proofreading as a part-time side hustle, you will always have the option to develop it into full-time stay at home job should you feel the need.
+So, if you want to start proofreading as a part-time hustle, you can later develop it into full-time job.

 Where to get training free and paid